est-gonzalezr/uniandes-labs-orchestration-system/README.md

 ## Deployment

 The deployment of the ULOS is currently done manually but can be automated with the use of Docker in the future.
 The current deployment requires the manual setup of the components and the configuration of variables (in configuration file) to allow the components to communicate with each other and work properly.
-The necessary code to allow the deployment with docker and env variables is already in place but further configuration to the docker files is necessary to allow the containers to have the necesarry dependencies to run.
+The necessary code and files to allow the deployment with docker and env variables is already in place but further configuration is needed.
+The base code has already been set up to allow it to take its variables from the environment variables rather than from configuration file if the deployment is made with docker.
+Also, most of the docker and compose files are already in place to allow the deployment of the components with docker but they are missing key dependencies to be able to run some execution environments needed by the processing clusters to execute tasks.
+For now the deployment is done manually and the necessary dependencies are installed on the machine(s) that are going to run the ULOS.

 ### Dependencies